Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_SPECIAL_Lichtenberger_01_chapter_2_video_03_d.typ

 #slide()[
 #text(size: 30pt, weight: "bold")[Buoyancy and Depth]
 #v(40pt)
-#only("1-")[The small fish dives from a depth of 10 m to a depth of 30 m.
-What happens to its buoyancy?]
+What happens to the small fish's buoyancy as it dives from 10 m to 30 m?
 #v(40pt)
 // From the start until section one, the option is black.
 From section 2 until the end it is then turned red, because it is incorrect.
 #only("-1")[a) It approximately doubles.]#only("2-")[#text(fill:red)[a) It approximately doubles.]]
 #v(10pt)
 // From the start until section two, the option is black.
 From section 3 until the end it is then turned red, because it is incorrect.